Family Law Legal Services

 No, you can enter into a separation agreement with your ex-partner formalising the agreement you have reached regarding your property and finances without getting divorced.
 Such a document however is not 100% legally binding per se, it is a contract between the two of you and it is important that you obtain specialist legal advice prior to entering into such an agreement, in order to safeguard the agreement from being varied at a later point in time.

 This is a document that records any principles of co-parenting and agreed arrangements for your children.
 A copy of the parenting plan recommended by the court can be found on the Cafcass website www.cafcass.gov.uk.

-The process of family mediation may be of assistance in working out the details of such a plan if you struggle to do directly with your ex-partner.
+The process of family mediation may be of assistance in working out the details of such a plan if you struggle to do it directly with your ex-partner.

 Solicitors have varying fees depending upon which course of action you wish to pursue and it is always wise to discuss these options first before committing and instructing a firm.
 At Consilia, we can provide you with practical tips and advice, that don’t have to cost you a lot, just perhaps your time in undertaking some of the work yourself.
 We can also offer fixed-fee services to suit your budget and the nature of your case.